top of page

 We offer free, no-obligation advice to help you understand the requirements of the Act.
 If you need a Party Wall Surveyor our fast professional service will ensure your interests are protected at every stage

-The Party Wall etc. Act 1996 imposes a legal requirement on building owners, that propose to carry out certain notifiable building works, to serve notice on their neighbours before they commence the works.
-This enables works to proceed under a set time frame, whilst protecting the interests of both neighbouring owners.
+The Party Wall etc. Act 1996 imposes a legal requirement on Building Owners proposing to carry out certain notifiable building works to serve notice on their Adjoining Owners (neighbours) before they commence.
+This ensures that the work can proceed within a defined timeframe while safeguarding the interests of all parties involved.

 Regulated by RICS